borkdude/blog/posts/squint-cloudflare-bun.md

 ## Proxy

 The final worker code can be seen below.
-The handler looks at an incoming request, whether it's a `GET` or `OPTION` request.
+The handler looks at an incoming request, and decides whether it's a `GET` or `OPTION` request.
 In the handling of the `GET` request, the URL params `day`, `year` and `aoc-token` are pulled out.
 While developing I noticed that the `URLSearchParams` object implements a `Map`-like ad-hoc interface, but squint's `get` function wasn't aware of this, so initially I couldn't use destructuring like this:

 ``` clojure
 (let [{:keys [foo]} (-> (js/URL. "https://foo.com?foo=1") :searchParams)] ...)